aspose-cad/Aspose.CAD-Documentation/jasperreports/release-notes/release-notes-2020/aspose-cad-for-jasperreports-20-12-release-notes/_index.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 Please welcome our brand new product, Aspose.CAD for JasperReports 20.12!
-Aspose.CAD for JasperReports is the unique solution on the market that makes possible exporting reports from JasperReports to various image file formats.
+Aspose.CAD for JasperReports is the unique solution on the market that makes possible exporting reports and operate CAD and BIM drawing files from JasperReports to various image file formats.

-The export formats currently include: BMP, GIF JPEG, JPEG2000, PNG, PSD, SVG, TIFF, WMF, PDF.
+The export formats currently include: PDF, WMF, SVG, EMF, BMP, GIF, JPG, JPEG, DICOM, WEBP, JP2, JPEG2000, PNG, TIFF, PSD.
 {{% /alert %}}

 ## Features